-The California governmental agency is committed to promoting community health, comfort, and welfare through effective and responsive vector control.
+The Greater Los Angeles County Vector Control District is committed to promoting community health, comfort, and welfare through effective and responsive vector control.
 The vector control professionals are experts in mosquito abatement operations, disease surveillance, and public health outreach.
 They serve 34 cities and areas of Los Angeles County.

 Mosquitoes are Still a Problem!

 Mosquitoes are the most dangerous creature in the world.
 They kill over one million people worldwide each year because they can transmit debilitating, or sometimes deadly viruses like Malaria, West Nile virus, and dengue with just a bite.
 All Los Angeles County residents play an essential role in protecting their community.
 Mosquito control is a shared responsibility; residents can take simple steps to reduce them in their neighborhood.
 Here’s how to reduce the risk of mosquito-transmitted diseases and prevent mosquito breeding in and around your home.

 Mosquitoes love the summer just as much as we do.
 Throughout the County, residents are now dealing with two different types of mosquitoes - our native Culex mosquito and the invasive Aedes mosquito.
 While our native mosquito can transmit West Nile virus, the invasive Aedes mosquito is an aggressive, daytime biter constantly infesting new neighborhoods by finding sources as small as a spoonful of water and leaving eggs that can be viable for years.

 Only female mosquitoes bite because they use the protein in our blood to develop eggs.
 Each female mosquito can lay hundreds of eggs in stagnant water inside and outside your home, and those eggs can hatch and develop into adults in as little as five days.
 Yikes!